What is Blue Carbon?

 - Protecting coastlines from storms, flooding, and erosion

 - Benefiting our physical and mental health by offering space for recreation and to reconnect with nature.

 Blue carbon ecosystems – as all living creatures - also have value in their own right, independent of everything they do that benefits people.

-Image of Seaweed on the seabed of the Isle of Man taken by Lewis Jefferies.
+Seaweed on the seabed of the Isle of Man - image credit Lewis Jefferies

 The Manx Blue Carbon Project

 As a small, independent island nation (which is 85% sea!) we have the chance to take a truly inclusive approach to looking after our blue carbon – working across Government, and with the fishing community, scientists, conservationists, and business.